UNESCO World Heritage Sites of Iran

 0

-Iran with 24 UNESCO World Heritage Sites is among the top 10 countries with the most Cultural Heritage Sites in the UNESCO’s World Heritage List in the year of 2021.
-Iran’s UNESCO sites include cultural (22 sites) and natural (2 sites).
-There are also 14 intangible cultural heritages that are inscribed in Iran’s UNESCO World Heritage Sites.
+Iran’s UNESCO World Heritage Sites is among the top 10 countries with the most Cultural Heritage Sites in the UNESCO’s World Heritage List in the year 2024.
+Iran’s UNESCO sites include cultural (25 sites) and natural (2 sites).

-So, it is necessary to know the world’s cultural heritages.
-Here are 22 sites of Iran UNESCO Heritage sites in 2020:
+So, it is necessary to know the world’s cultural heritage.
+Here are 27sites of Iran’s UNESCO Heritage sites in 2024:

 UNESCO introduces it as “one of the largest city squares in the world and an outstanding example of Iranian and Islamic architecture.”
-Naqsh-e Jahan which means the image of the world is located in Esfahan.
+Naqshe Jahan square which means the image of the world is located in Isfahan.

 Naqsh-e Jahan, also known as the “image of the world,” has been recently hailed by UNESCO as one of the largest city squares in existence, showcasing the extraordinary beauty of Iranian and Islamic architecture.
 Nestled within the enchanting city of Esfahan, often referred to as “Nesf-e Jahan” or half of the world, this magnificent square holds immense cultural significance.
 As we delve into the allure of Naqsh-e Jahan, we uncover a world where history and architectural wonders converge.